Tuition, Fees, and Exemptions

 Alumni Nonresident Exemption

 Graduate students who are sons or daughters of an MSU alumnus or alumna, and who have not received other tuition waivers, may be eligible to receive up to $4,000 per year ($2,000 per semester) to apply towards the non-resident tuition fee.
 To qualify as an alum for this scholarship, the parent must have completed a minimum of 48 undergraduate credit hours, 30 graduate credit hours, or have received a degree from Mississippi State University.
 A minimum 3.00 cumulative GPA is required for renewal of the exemption.
-Grades are checked at the end of each fall semester.
-For more information, email the Office of Admissions and Scholarships at email@example.com.
+Grades are reviewed at the end of each fall semester.
+For more information, contact the Office of Admissions and Scholarships at firstname.lastname@example.org.

 Academic Common Market